patilniranjanr2020/SemProject4/README.md

 # SemProject4

-Hi guys !
+# Hi guys !
-This folder is for our semister project things.
+This folder is for our semister project.
+Niranjan is rockstar,extraordinary,fabulous and mindblowing.In this world ,I am the best.